rizdaprasetya/mt-alt-doc/en/core-api/advanced-features.md

 </details>

 #### Offline Installment
-*Offline Installment* is the type of payment where *Card Issuing Bank* used for making an installment payment and the *Acquiring Bank* are not the same.
+*Offline Installment* is the type of payment where *Card Issuing Bank* used for making an installment payment and the *Acquiring Bank* need not be the same.
 For example, a customer makes an installment payment using BNI Card and the *Acquiring Bank* is Mandiri.

-You can use *Offline Installment* feature to allow installment feature with banks which do not issue MID.
-With offline installment feature, initially the transaction will be charged in full amount and later it will be converted into installments.
-Please consult Midtrans Activation Team for installment agreements.
+To allow installment feature with banks which do not issue Installment MID, merchant can use offline installment feature.
+With offline installment feature, the transaction will initially be charged in full amount and will be converted into installment later.
+To activate the installment feature, you are required to have agreement with the bank.
+Please consult Midtrans Activation Team for installment MID.

-This is the type of Installment where the Card Issuer and Acquiring Bank don't have to be same entity, for example BNI Card and Mandiri Acquiring Bank).
+You have to add the `installment_term` parameter with combination of `bins` whitelist feature.
+The purpose of BINs whitelist is to limit certain cards from making offline installment, based on the agreement between you and issuing banks.
 <!-- tabs:start -->

 #### **JSON Parameters**